vmware-archive/pcf-pipelines/README.md

 ## Usage

-1. Clone this repository.
+1. We recommend downloading pcf-pipelines from [Pivotal Networks](https://network.pivotal.io/products/pcf-automation).

-1. Each pipeline has an IAAS-specific `params.yml` file you'll need to fill out for your infrastructure.
-Navigate to the IAAS-specific directories located in `pcf-pipelines/install-pcf`.
+1. In the `install-pcf` directory, each pipeline has an IAAS-specific `params.yml` file you'll need to fill out for your infrastructure.

 1. Edit the `params.yml` with details related to your infrastructure.
 See the README for each `params.yml` for more information on how to fill out this file.